amorist/awesome/README.md

 - [MoeFE/GoogleTranslate](https://github.com/MoeFE/GoogleTranslate) - 🌐 Google 翻译 Mac 客户端
 - [electron/forge](https://github.com/electron/forge) - :electron: A complete tool for building and publishing Electron applications
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
-- [ObserveAPM/observe](https://github.com/ObserveAPM/observe) - Observe apm is a lightweight observability platform that provides fully observability for your business and infrastructure.
-Observe UI is also an alternative to Grafana, but only target Prometheus and
+- [ObserveAPM/observe](https://github.com/ObserveAPM/observe) - Observe is a lightweight observability and APM platform that provides fully observability for your business and infrastructure.
+Observe UI is also an better alternative to Grafana, but only target Pro
 - [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [microsoft/vscode-pull-request-github](https://github.com/microsoft/vscode-pull-request-github) - GitHub Pull Requests for Visual Studio Code